philanthalim/Alexa-app/README.md

 # Simple Responsive Website

-My first web app project created with only simple JS, HTML and CSS.
+My first web app project created with only JS, HTML and CSS.
 No Frameworks used.
 Hosted via Firebase.
+I built this interface with the intention of working on my html/css and web-responsiveness.

 https://alexahostingwebsite.web.app/